-4 The Challenge
+6 The Challenge

-The challenge in this laboratory exercise is to fabricate an H-filter device, connect it to pumps, place it in a microscope and attempt to observe the separation of particles by size.
-You will work together with the supervisor on the device described in this lab manual.
-The supervisor will then give you second H-filter with different dimensions and as a group you will work independent of the lab supervisor to achieve particle separation.
+The usual challenge in this laboratory exercise is to fabricate an H-filter device, connect it to pumps, place it in a microscope and attempt to observe the separation of particles by size.
+Due to the COVID-19 situation, you will be guided through all the steps in the fabrication.
+You will also be given two paper fluidics devices

+The supervisor will place a second H-filter device under the microscope and you will then as a group work independently of the lab supervisor to achieve particle separation.
 The first step will be to make the devices.
 The masters (moulds) for the soft lithography is already fabricated so we will begin by mixing PDMS, pouring onto our master and baking it in an oven.
 We will then need to bond the PDMS to a glass cover and glue on fluidic connections, see fig 5.
-The next exercise will be to connect the fluidics and try, by changing the flow speeds in the two entrance channels, to achieve separation of the 28nm, 250nm and 5000nm beads.
+The next exercise will be to connect the fluidics and try, by changing the flow speeds in the two entrance channels, to achieve separation of the dye molecules ( $D \approx 4 \cdot 10^{-10} \text{m}^2$ ), plastic beads of 200nm diameter and plastic beads of 7000nm diameter.
 The lab supervisor will give further information about the fluidics setup.